BlankZhu/rust-restful-example/README.md

 ## Code Structure Detail

-Here we will talk about the code structure used by this easy example project.
+In this section, we will talk about the code structure used by this easy example project.

 If your application has only a few functional modules, you may use the flat code structure style like below:

 ```
 src
   └─app
-      ├─cli
+      ├─cli # command line related codes
       ├─config
       ├─constants
       ├─controller